p810/mysql-helper/docs/02_Query_Builder.md

 Each method corresponds to a subclass of `p810\MySQL\Builder\Builder`.
 These objects can be fluently chained in any order to build your queries.

-> **Note:** These methods will return an instance of `p810\MySQL\Query`, which proxies your calls to an instance of `p810\MySQL\Builder\Builder`.
+> :bulb: **Note:** These methods will return an instance of `p810\MySQL\Query`, which proxies your calls to an instance of `p810\MySQL\Builder\Builder`.
 You can directly instantiate the builder objects if you don't need the query functionality.

 ## Select
 To start a `SELECT` query, run `p810\MySQL\Connection::select()`.
 You can pass a string or array to specify columns; no value defaults to `*`.
 If the given value is an array, it can either be a list (numeric array) or associative to specify table names before the columns: